rjurney/enron-avro/README.md

     +-----------+----------------------------------------------+---------------------+-----------+----------+--------------------+
     1 row in set (0.01 sec)

 Querying a single email to return it as a document we might see in our inbox is complex.
 And yet this is precisely the format that is most convenient for analysis.
-This is the limitation of highly structured, relational data. elect a single email as we might view it in raw format.
+This is the limitation of highly structured, relational data.
+Lets select a single email as we might view it in raw format.

     mysql> select m.smtpid as id,
            m.messagedt as date,